 The quality of content.

-What advice would you give someone who wants to travel more?
+What advice would you give to someone who wants to travel more?

 To use every opportunity to travel – make more weekend escapes for example.
 One doesn’t necessarily need to go far away – sometimes we can discover fantastic locations just around the corner!
 It’s important to dedicate time to plan your next trips, to make a research and define the itinerary.
 As for money – it’s always a question of priorities.
 If you want to travel, there are many ways to do it without spending a lot and getting lots of pleasure anyway!

-What advice would you give for someone to improve their photography skills?
+What advice would you give to someone to improve their photography skills?